ywyher/better-melon/README.md

+> [!note]
+> the hosted vercel instance won't always be up-to-date as long as we are in development, Therefore we recommend self-hosting for up-to-date experience

 # What is it ?
 An [Animleon](https://www.animelon.com/) alternative that aims to overcome all animelon's inconvenients

 # Why ?
-Animelon doesn’t provide all animes by default, and its entries are rarely updated, making it difficult for learners who want to watch modern anime with subtitles.
+Animelon doesn’t provide all animes, and its entries are rarely updated, making it difficult for learners who want to watch modern anime with subtitles.
 That’s why I decided to create this website—to offer the latest animes with subtitles, along with real-time Japanese subtitle definitions, providing a more feature-rich alternative.

 # Roadmap
 > [!warning]